gradio-app/gradio/guides/real_time_speech_recognition.md

 Notice that we've also made one other change, which is that we've set `live=True`.
 This keeps the Gradio interface running constantly, so it automatically transcribes audio without the user having to repeatedly hit the submit button.

-Let's see how it does!
+Let's see how it does (try below or [in a new tab](https://huggingface.co/spaces/abidlabs/streaming-asr))!

 <iframe src="https://hf.space/gradioiframe/abidlabs/streaming-asr/+" frameBorder="0" height="350" title="Gradio app" class="container p-0 flex-grow space-iframe" allow="accelerometer; ambient-light-sensor; autoplay; battery; camera; document-domain; encrypted-media; fullscreen; geolocation; gyroscope; layout-animations; legacy-image-formats; magnetometer; microphone; midi; oversized-images; payment; picture-in-picture; publickey-credentials-get; sync-xhr; usb; vr ; wake-lock; xr-spatial-tracking" sandbox="allow-forms allow-modals allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts allow-downloads"></iframe>